- What type of housing is available for students residing on campus?

 Students on external preparation cannot stay in the dormitories, unless they are registered in their departments or have an official approval from the Rector’s Office.

-Students who need to check out from the dormitories due to a change in their status for becoming a “student on external preparation status” will be given a full refund in accordance with the Dormitory Principles and Regulations, article no 32.
+Students who need to check out from the dormitories due to a change in their status for becoming a “student on external preparation status” will be refunded at the rates specified in the Dormitories Calendar.

 Students on external preparation status should check-out from the dormitories within 7 days of change in their status.